Ali Bitchin: Death and legacy

 Towards 1639, the Algerian navy, under the command of Ali Bitchin, suffered extensive damage alongside the Ottoman fleet against the Venetians in Aulona (modern-day Vlorë, Albania) on the Adriatic Sea.
 The Turkish Sultan accordingly promised compensations to the King of Algiers, but never sent the promised subsidies for the reconstruction of the Algerian fleet.

 Raising the legitimate anger of the Raïs, Bitchin made the decision not to aid the Turkish Navy in the future.
-During 1645, Sultan Ibrahim summoned all the Algerian warships to fight the Knights of Malta and the Venetians.
-Of course Bitchin and his pirates refused to attend.
-This "disobedience" was interpreted by the Sultan as an act of high treason.
-The Sultan secretly gave orders to his minions to poison Bitchin.
+During 1645, Sultan Ibrahim summoned all the Algerian warships to fight the Knights of Malta and the Venetians but Bitchin and his pirates refused to attend.
+The perceived disobedience was interpreted by Ibrahim as an act of high treason and so Ibrahim secretly gave orders to poison Bitchin.
 According to public opinion, it was his servant, paid with gold, who plotted and carried out the assassination of Bitchin, by poisoning his coffee.

 Bitchin was buried in Djebanet El Bashawet (cemetery of the Pashas) in the Bab El Oued neighborhood, and was unearthed with many others in 1831.
 In fact the French invaders later in 1832 transformed his Mosque into a Roman Catholic church calling it Notre Dame des Victoires, as they did the Ketchaoua Mosque of the lesser Casbah.
 In doing this, they profaned the Djebanet El Bashawet.
 New buildings were built upon the graves.